dipaish/OS22/docs/dockerimages.md

 These basic Dockerfile command will allow you to create a simple Docker image containing  your application and its dependencies.
 As you progress with Docker, you'll encounter more advanced commands and options that can be used to fine-tune and optimize your Docker images for different use cases.

 ## Create your first image

-Now that you have a better understanding of images, it's time to create your own.
+Now that you have a better understanding of images and Dockerfile, it's time to create our own.
+Lets build a simple image using `Alpine linux` as the `base image` that includes the `nano` text editor, `copies` the script named `hello.sh` into the image and sets it to `execute` when a container is started from the image.

 **Step 1: Set up your Project Directory**
 You will state by Creating a new directory for your Docker project and navigate to it in your terminal or command prompt.